 Our evidence synthesis experts have broken new ground with living evidence, proving its value in enabling the most efficient and up-to-date clinical guidelines.

 Core knowledge and skills in biostatistics, epidemiology and research design has helped us build an impressive track record of large-scale, international clinical trials that have advanced medical knowledge and research methodology.
 Our focus on translation and implementation science has ensured our results transform care around the world.

 Our work in health economics and reduction of low-value healthcare strengthens health services across primary and tertiary settings, and ensures health dollars are spent wisely.

 Through significant international collaborations, we’ve helped our regional neighbours benefit from participation in clinical research, and left a legacy of increased local expertise and capacity.

-We work with industry, government, health services, other research institutes and community groups to learn, train and conduct our research.
-We are proud to receive funding from diverse national and international groups like the NHMRC, the NIH in the United States, the Movember Foundation, Maddie Riewoldt’s Vision and numerous industry groups.
+We partner with industry, government, health services, other research institutes and community groups to co-design and conduct our research.
+We are proud to steward a significant portfolio of research investment from national and international public funders, philanthropic donors and industry collaborators.

-We offer an extensive suite of undergraduate and postgraduate degrees, graduate research opportunities and short courses.
-These cover a staggering of topics across epidemiology and statistics; healthcare management; global health; research methodology and evidence-based medicine; health promotion; health policy, law and ethics; data management; clinical research; occupational and environmental health; aviation medicine; travel medicine and forensic medicine.
+We offer an extensive suite of undergraduate and postgraduate degrees, graduate research opportunities, short courses and microcredentials.
+These cover a vast array of public health topics across epidemiology and statistics; healthcare management; global health; research methodology and evidence-based medicine; health promotion; health policy, chronic disease prevention, law and ethics; data management; clinical research; occupational and environmental health; travel medicine and forensic medicine.

-Many of our lecturers hold clinical positions, allowing them to offer real-world expertise to their students.
-Our courses are designed to be flexible for busy working professionals, and offer a collegial learning environment with ample networking opportunities with peers and potential employers.
+Many of our lecturers hold integrated research and clinical positions, allowing them to offer real-world public health expertise to their students.
+Our courses are innovative in their design, and provide flexibility to cater for every type of student ranging from first year undergraduate students to working professionals.
+A fundamental aspect of all courses is the collegial learning environment, coupled with ample networking opportunities with peers and potential employers.